wp-plugins/child-theme-configurator/readme.txt

 1. Select the theme you want to configure from the "Parent Theme" menu.

 2. Select "new" or "existing".
-    * If there are currently no child themes available, the "Child Theme" and "Child Theme Names" will be entered for you automatically based on the parent theme selected.
-You may edit these if you like, but they cannot be the same as an existing theme.
-    * If there are existing child themes available, there will be an additional menu labeled "Use Existing Child Theme" from which you can select, or enter a new value in the input box to create a new one.

 3. Enter a Name, Author and Version for the child theme.
-They each must contain a value, but what you enter is up to you.
-If using an existing child theme, they will be entered automatically based on the child theme selected.

-4. Use Parent Options (optional) If you want to maintain the same theme options as the parent theme, check "Copy Parent Theme Menus, Widgets and other Options".
-Depending on the theme, some options may need to be applied using separate theme option controls.
-NOTE: This will overwrite any child theme options you may have already set.

-5. Save Backup (optional) If using an existing child theme, you can check "Backup Stylesheet", to create a backup of the child theme stylesheet in the child theme directory.
+4. Copy Parent Theme Menus, Widgets and other Options (optional)

+5. Save Backup (optional)

-6. Choose how WordPress should handle the parent theme stylesheet (new in version 1.6.0):
+6. Choose parent stylesheet handling
     * Select <link> if the parent theme uses the main 'style.css' stylesheet and correctly enqueues it for child themes (default).
     * Select @import for older themes that do not enqueue the stylesheet.
 If the parent styles do not appear when you activate the child theme, you probably need to use this option.
 NOTE: this was the only method used in previous versions of Child Theme Configurator.
     * Select "None" if the parent theme does not use the main 'style.css' for its core styles but enqueues it for child themes.
 This is a common practice with more recent themes.
     * If you do not know which option to use, select <link>.

-7. Restore from backup (optional - new in version 1.6.0): If using an existing child theme, you can choose whether to reload the current child theme stylesheet (leave unchanged), reset all values, or restore it from a backup.
-If there are backup files available, they will appear as radio button options.

-8. Choose additional stylesheets If your theme uses additional stylesheets, you can open the "Parse Additional Stylesheets" toggle and they will appear as checkbox options.
-Stylesheets that are being used by the parent theme should be automatically selected for you.
-Only select additional stylesheets you wish to customize to reduce overhead.
-NOTE: If the parent theme uses Bootstrap stylesheets, they will not be automatically selected.
-You can select Bootstrap stylesheets manually if you need to customize them, but in most cases they add unecessary overhead to the configuration data.
+7. Restore from backup (optional).

+8. Choose additional stylesheets (optional).

 9. Click "Generate/Rebuild Child Theme Files."

-10. IMPORTANT: Always test your child theme with Live Preview before activating!
+10. IMPORTANT: Always test your child theme with Live Preview (theme customizer) before activating!

 == Frequently Asked Questions ==

 = HELP!
 I changed a file and now I am unable to access my website or login to wp-admin to fix it! =

-To back out of a broken theme you have to manually rename the offending theme directory name (via FTP, SSH or your web host control panel file manager) so that WordPress can’t find it.
+To back out of a broken child theme you have to manually rename the offending theme directory name (via FTP, SSH or your web host control panel file manager) so that WordPress can’t find it.
 WordPress will then throw an error and revert back to the default theme (currently twenty-fourteen).

 The child theme is in your themes folder, usually

 [wordpress]/wp-content/themes/[child-theme]

-To prevent this in the future, always test your child themes with Live Preview before activating them.
+To prevent this in the future, always test your child theme with Live Preview (theme customizer) before activating.

 = Why are my menus displaying incorrectly when I activate the new child theme? = ...or...